 Life insurance – this provides a lump sum payment to the people you nominate when you pass away.
-You may also be able to make a claim on your life insurance if you are diagnosed with a terminal medical condition.
+You may also be able to make a claim on life insurance if you are diagnosed with a terminal medical condition.

 Total and permanent disability (TPD) insurance – this pays a lump sum if you become seriously disabled and are no longer able to work.

 Your most recent superannuation statement should show if you have any personal insurance in place through your fund.
 If you’re not sure, contact your super fund for more information.